CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/APIs/cortex-innovation/_index.md

 ---
-title: "Cortex Innovation"
+title: "CORTEX Innovation"
-linkTitle: "Cortex Innovation"
+linkTitle: "CORTEX Innovation"
-description: "This section includes all reference documentation for the APIs exposed by the Cortex Innovation platform."
+description: "This section includes all reference documentation for the APIs exposed by the CORTEX Innovation platform."
 weight: 300
 ---